johnwcowan/r7rs-work/Dictionaries.md

 Dictionaries are said in this SRFI to be *similar* if they are of the same type and have the same [SRFI 128](http://srfi.schemers.org/srfi-128/srfi-128.html) comparator.

-They return a dictionary which might either be newly allocated or the same dictionary that was passed to the procedure.
-Any previously existing references to the dictionary are no longer valid and should not be used.

 ## Predicates